TranHHoang/cpphlang/test/lib/googletest/googletest/docs/advanced.md

 #### Generating an XML Report

-googletest can emit a detailed XML report to a file in addition to its normal textual output.
+googletest can emitRaw a detailed XML report to a file in addition to its normal textual output.
 The report contains the duration of each test, and thus can help you identify slow tests.
 The report is also used by the http://unittest dashboard to show per-test-method error messages.